 Me: Is it hard work producing a monthly comic?

 Banff: Yes!
 A Lego comic creator has to write a script, build the sets, create characters, take the photographs, decide on layout of the photographs on the page, lettering and editing.
 So yes, we all have to have a lot of energy and enthusiasm for our stories.
-Most other Lego comic creators like to produce a daily or twice weekly part of an overall story, whereas I like to give readers a full story for a month.
+Most other Lego comic creators like to produce a daily or twice weekly updates for an overall story, whereas I like to give readers a full adventure every month.
 Itís amounts to the same thing at the end of the day, itís just down to an individualís preference.

 Each story brings itís own challenges.
 And it always surprises me how a story works out.
 I have thought of ideas and then thought Iíll never be able to do achieve that in a story.

 Banff: Iím not sure.
 There certainly arenít millions, or thousands, or even hundreds of readers presently.
 I would have to advertise the series, in order to increase readers.
 But I donít really have the time to do that.
 It takes all of my time to produce a monthly story as it is.
 But The Guard is an amateur series, so I wouldnít expect there to be a big readership.
 Thereís plenty of better comics out there to read, than mine.
-I do have several young fans of the comics and if they enjoy the stories, then Iím happy.
+I do have several loyal readers (including some young fans) of the comics and if they enjoy the stories, then Iím happy.

 Me: Anything we wonít be seeing in the series?

-Banff: No dinosaurs or zombies (Iím a Vampire man myself) or pirates.
+Banff: No dinosaurs (overdone in comics in my opinion) or zombies (Iím a Vampire man myself) or pirates.
 Although I might relent on the third option slightly.
 Apart from that, no politics, extreme violence or adult themes.
 Itís not that sort of comic.
-The series is more a homage to the comics of my youth, The Victor (a British comic) and to the early US comics.
+The series is more a homage to the comics of my youth, The Victor (a British comic, although that could be very violent, if you read between the lines, panels) and to the early US comics.
 I find these more of interest than some of the stories published today.

 Me: Do you feel you have cracked the creating of a comic yet?